samsquire/additive-guis/README.md

 ![additive-gui-1.png](additive-gui-1.png)

-# The dream - Build GUIs with microblogging (or twitter tweets)

-**What you say is what you get** - you make statements about the output of layout engine that you want to be true.
-The layout engine tries to sastisfy all your rules.
-* **Update GUIs while they are running** I want to be able to introduce widgets to a running GUI with predicates.
-* **Community written GUIs** I want a community of people writing manipulable GUIs by lots of people via simple predicates.
- * Each predicate changes the tree where rendered HTML will be placed.
- * Widget HTML is produced through mapping and filtering collections as per a React GUI.
- * **Codeless layout** Stating facts about the layout means you do not need to manually position elements into a layout with code.
- * **Predicate join** Like an SQL join, If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of data join.
-Each component on the screen is mapping data with respect to a data source collection.
- * **Modifying running GUIs and creating new features with statements** It should be possible to add an expression to a running GUI to extend it in ways that the author did not anticipate.
-This can be done with an interactive predicate join.

- # GUIs that multiple people can hack on without trampling eachother's changes

-Changing the layout is accomplished by adding statements or removing statements.

  # Interactive predicate join

 Imagine that you have a screenful of widgets, such as a mail client.
 On the left is a set of email folders.
 In the middle is a list of emails and below the list of emails is an email viewer.
 To render this in a React component, we could have Layout, FolderList, FolderItem, EmailList, EmailItem, EmailViewer React components.
 Each of these components has a render function that maps data (props) to HTML elements via JSX.
 As a power user, I want to extend this GUI to add a new feature.
 For example, I want to add a widget to the screen next to each email item in the email list.
 Imagine I want to insert an attachment icon if an email has an attachment.
 To introduce this widget in a traditional architecture, I would have to find the code for the gridview and add a column to the gridview.